clientIO/joint/docs/src/joint/api/dia/Element/ports.md

     <td><b>position</b></td>
     <td><i>string | object</i></td>
     <td>
         Port position configuration.
-Could be <code>string</code> to set port layout type directly with default settings or <code>object</code> where is possible to set layout type and options.
+It can be a <code>string</code> to set the port layout type directly with default settings, or an <code>object</code> where it's possible to set the layout type and options.
     </td>
 </tr>
 <tr>
     <td><ul><li><b>position.name</b></li></ul></td>
     <td><i>string</i></td>
     <td>
-        Stands for the layout type, match the layout method name defined in <code>joint.layout.Port</code> namespace: <code>name:'left'</code> is implemented as <code>joint.layout.Port.left</code>.
+        It states the layout type.
+Match the layout method name defined in the <code>joint.layout.Port</code> namespace: <code>name: 'left'</code> is implemented as <code>joint.layout.Port.left</code>.
     </td>
 </tr>
 <tr>
     <td><ul><li><b>position.args</b></li></ul></td>
     <td><i>object</i></td>
     <td>
         Arguments for the port layout function.
-Available properties depends on the type of layout.
-More information could be found in <a href="#layout.Port"><code>layout.Port</code></a>.
+Available properties depend on the type of layout.
+More information can be found in <a href="#layout.Port"><code>layout.Port</code></a>.
     </td>
 </tr>
 <tr>